wp-plugins/custom-content-shortcode/readme.txt

 Tags: custom post type, custom field, shortcode, query, loop Requires at least: 3.0.1
 Tested up to: 3.6
-Stable tag: 0.2.4
+Stable tag: 0.2.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A shortcode to display content from posts, pages, custom post types, custom fields, images, attachments, menus, or widget areas
+A shortcode to display content from posts, pages, custom post types, custom fields, files, images, attachments, menus, or widget areas

 == Description ==

-The shortcode **[content]** displays any of the following content types: posts, pages, custom post types, custom fields, images, attachments, menus, and widget areas.
+The **[content]** shortcode displays any of the following content: posts, pages, custom post types, custom fields, files, images, attachments, menus, and widget areas.

-The shortcode **[loop]** performs query loops to display, for example, available products in a category, or excerpts from the 5 most recent posts.
+The **[loop]** shortcode performs query loops.
+It can display, for example, available products in a category, or excerpts from the 5 most recent posts.

 In addition, you can choose to:

-* Enable a simple **gallery field** for any post type, where images can be added, removed and ordered - they can be displayed individually, in a gallery, or in a custom layout
+* Enable a simple **gallery field** for any post type
-* Load page-specific **CSS/JavaScript** file or script from custom fields
-* Use **relative URLs** for links, images, etc.
+* Use **relative URLs** for links and images
-* Display images from the gallery field in a Bootstrap v3 **carousel**
-* Display a menu in a Bootstrap **navbar** with drop-down
+* Include fonts from **Google Fonts**
+* Include **HTML/CSS/JavaScript** in the header, footer or content area
 * Display Advanced Custom Fields - **image**, **gallery**, **repeater**
+* Display a Bootstrap **carousel** (v3.0.0)
+* Display a Bootstrap **navbar menu** with drop-down
-* Enable front-end editing of content and fields with **Live Edit**
+* Easily include **Live Edit** - front-end editing of content and fields

 = Basic examples =
 <br />